oracle-livelabs/oml/oml/use-scratchpad/use-scratchpad.md

-# Use the Scratchpad In Oracle Machine Learning Notebooks
+# Use the Scratchpad in Oracle Machine Learning Notebooks
 ## Introduction

 This lab shows you how to use the Scratchpad in Oracle Machine Learning Notebooks.